Training to failure: a complete guide to the pros and cons

 There is plenty of evidence and academic research that supports using train to failure as a small dose component of your program, and avoiding going to failure in every single workout.
 Let's explore some of this research specifically in relation to hypertrophy, strength and power.
 I have also included links below the article in the references.

-Is training to failure necessary for muscle growth?
+Is training to failure necessary for muscle growth & Hypertrophy?

 A prevailing belief in training circles is that training in proximity to failure is essential for achieving significant muscle growth.
 But is this belief backed by science?